 Meet the Writer

-Daniel Peterschmidt is a digital producer and composed music for Science Friday’s new podcast, Undiscovered.
+Daniel Peterschmidt is a digital producer and composes music for Science Friday’s podcast, Undiscovered.
 He’s playing D&D and his character is a clumsy bard named Chip Chap Chopman.